Vermont Water Quality at a Glance

 Vermont has invested $420 million in clean water projects over eight years through the Clean Water Initiative:

-Phosphorus Reduction: The state has achieved 20% of Lake Champlain’s phosphorus reduction goals through agricultural conservation practices and stormwater management projects
+Phosphorus Reduction: The state has achieved 20% of Lake Champlain’s phosphorus reduction goals through agricultural conservation practices and stormwater management projects.
+Lake Memphremagog is also now subject to enhanced PFAS monitoring after detections were confirmed.

 Agricultural Partnership: Cooperation with farmers to implement cover crops, rotational grazing, and nutrient management plans that reduce runoff while supporting farm viability

-Source Water Protection: Protection of tributary watersheds and implementation of buffer zones around streams and lakes to filter pollutants before they reach surface waters used for drinking water supply
+Source Water Protection: Protection of tributary watersheds and buffer zones around streams and lakes to filter pollutants before they reach surface waters used for drinking supply.
+Stay up to date with our water alert news.

 Quality News About Your Water